yigit-serin/opentender-backend/README.md

 `npm run import` to import the tender api data into the DB

+### Build Entities

+`npm run entities` to (re-)build the Database Tables for Companies & Authorities by the current Tender data

 ### Stopwords

 `npm run stopwords` to create a joined stopword list file for the DB